-- The agreement's own indemnification provisions in connection with: (a) false or misleading representations and warranties; and (b) breach of contract. - The Supreme Court has ruled that a party may be liable for certain damages suffered by the other party such as out of pocket expenses if it negligently terminates negotiations.
-The Supreme Court determined that a seller who terminated ongoing negotiations upon learning of the tax implications of the contemplated transaction was liable for the expenses incurred by the prospective purchaser in connection with the negotiations. - A purchaser could be subject to substantial penalties if the proposed transaction triggers a filing under the Hart-Scott-Rodino Act and the purchaser does not comply with the Act's provisions.
+- The agreement's own indemnification provisions in connection with: (1) false or misleading representations and warranties; and (2) breach of contract. - The Supreme Court of Puerto Rico has ruled that a party may be liable for certain damages suffered by the other party such as out-of-pocket expenses if it is negligent in the termination of the negotiations.
+The Supreme Court of Puerto Rico also determined that a seller who has terminated ongoing negotiations upon learning of the tax implications of the contemplated transaction is liable for the expenses incurred by the prospective purchaser in connection with the negotiations.

+Furthermore, a purchaser could be subject to substantial penalties that accrue on a daily basis, if the proposed transaction triggers a filing under the Hart-Scott-Rodino Act and said purchaser does not comply with said Act's provisions.